Earthquake Insurance: A Complete Guide for Homeowners (2023)

 3. Gather details about the home you’re insuring.
 The insurance company will need to know your address, the age of the home, the age of the roof, and any protective devices installed.
 It may also ask about your own claim history.

 4. Get quotes.
-You can either call individual insurance companies, visit their websites, or use a comparison tool to gather and compare quotes.
+You can either call individual insurance companies, visit their websites, or use a comparison tool to gather information and compare quotes.

 Secure.
 Free.
 Easy-to-use.